Composting is so hugely valuable for your plants (and your ability to show off your green thumb!) that I want to make this post as simple as can be.

-A working (hot) compost pile needs a few things to get started:
+A working (hot) compost pile needs only a few things to get started:

 NITROGEN – in the form of animal manures, greens and/or kitchen scraps (NEVER include meat, dairy or the manures of humans or meat eaters in your compost pile!)